eonarheim/eonarheim.github.io/docs/quickstart.md

 Then create the game container with the "Engine" constructor.
-The game container is responsible for running the mainloop that drives the game, maintaining the scene graph, and keep track of all of the basic state related to the game.
+The game container is responsible for running the mainloop that drives the game, maintaining the scene graph, and keeping track of all of the basic state related to the game.

 It is important to call "game.start()" after you are finished building the game to start the game.